 "How do donuts fit into a healthy lifestyle?
 Can I eat donuts and build muscle?"

 It’s all about choices.
-When donuts fill the set of macros you have to hit each day, they have no negative effect on weight loss or muscle building.
+When donuts fit in your macro ratio you have to hit each day, they have no negative effect on weight loss or muscle building.
 Each individual has a set amount of carbs, fat, and protein that they must hit to build, gain, or lose weight.
 Whatever your goal, donuts can fit into it and be a very delicious reward after a strenuous workout!

 When you’re done working out, your body goes into recovery mode.
 It is now repairing and revitalizing the targeted areas.
 While that’s happening, it’s critical that you replenish the muscle fibers, also known as refueling.
 Your body needs this fuel to repair and reenergize.